Sunday, April 5, 2009

 Today is Palm Sunday.
 I remember from childhood the palm branches that adorned the sanctuary to signify the importance of Jesus' triumphal entry in our faith's historical record.

-I know the story well ~ go get the donkey, tell the owner The Master has need of it, and the people of Jerusalem line the road to get a glimpse of Jesus as he enters Jerusalem.
-Pastors across the nation will use today to emphasize our response to Jesus.
+Many of us know the story well ~ the disciples get the donkey and tell the owner The Master has need of it, while the people of Jerusalem line the road to get a glimpse of Jesus as he enters Jerusalem as their King.
+Pastors across the nation today will probably use this text and historical context to focus our thoughts and lives upon OUR response to Jesus.

-This year as I think about Holy Week, I find my thoughts on Jesus' response to the fact that he has only one week to live.
-As Jesus sends his disciples to get the colt, he has to know he has one week to live.
-What is on his Bucket List as he mounts that donkey and enters the city of David?
+This year as I think about this first day of Holy Week, I find my thoughts on Jesus' response to the fact that he has only one week to live.
+As Jesus sends his disciples to get the colt, he knows he has one week to live.
+No disrespect intended toward the very King of Kings, but what might be on Jesus' Bucket List as he mounts that donkey and enters the city of David?

-The popular movie The Bucket List entices us to think how we can redeem the last few days, weeks or months of our lives, if we knew when we would die.
+The movie The Bucket List suggests to its audience to think how we might redeem the last few days, weeks or months of our lives, if we knew when we would die.
 Following the lead from the movie, people have created extensive inventories as they envision projects to accomplish, places to see and people to meet, before they breathe their last breath.

 I know that when he died,